 TOUR OVERVIEW

-The Outback Experience presents a comprehensive tour like never before to Kenya’s best wildlife hotspots – Amboseli, Lake Nakuru and the Maasai Mara.
+The Outback Experience presents a comprehensive tour like never before to Kenya’s best wildlife hotspots – Amboseli and the Maasai Mara.
 We guarantee it!
 This brilliant wildlife photography adventure is surely what dreams are made of.

-We will be staying at the most amazing locations in all three parks, and will have access to stunning wildlife encounters.
+We will be staying at the most amazing locations in both parks, and will have access to stunning wildlife encounters.
 Guaranteed!

 Amboseli National Park: